Krygsmancode/COS711_Assingment2/README.md

 │
 ├── src/                      # Source code directory
 │   ├── source.ipynb # Jupyter notebook with all source code
-│   └── .ipynb_checkpoints/   # Checkpoints for Jupyter notebooks
+│   └── results.csv # the results table for RProp and Adam
-│       └── dataPreperation-checkpoint.ipynb
+│   └── results_hybrid # results table for the Hybrid model
-│
 └── README.md                 # This README file
-└── requirements.txt

 Installation